QuickBooks Business Checking Review

 QuickBooks Envelopes

-Through QuickBooks Envelopes, users can divide their checking balances into virtual savings buckets.
-By separating funds into dedicated expense categories, businesses can track how much money they have for different business goals easily.
+The QuickBooks Envelopes feature lets you divide your checking balances into virtual savings buckets.
+By separating funds into dedicated expense categories, you can track how much money you have for different business goals easily.

 Other QuickBooks Products

-QuickBooks offers a suite of business software, including solutions for accounting, payments, and payroll.
+Intuit QuickBooks offers many business tools, including solutions for accounting, payments, and payroll.

 QuickBooks Accounting

-To help businesses stay on top of their finances, QuickBooks automates tasks like bookkeeping, invoicing, value-added tax (VAT) management, budgeting, bank reconciliation, and inventory management.
-It’s available as a cloud-based platform through QuickBooks Online and as a desktop application through QuickBooks Desktop.
+To help you stay on top of your finances, QuickBooks automates tasks like bookkeeping, invoicing, Value Added Tax (VAT) management, budgeting, bank reconciliation, and inventory management.
+This service is available as a cloud-based platform through QuickBooks Online and as a desktop application through QuickBooks Desktop.

 QuickBooks Payments

-QuickBooks Payments is a payment processing solution.
-It allows businesses to accept payments via credit card, debit card, invoice, ACH, e-check, and digital wallet payments.
+QuickBooks Payments is a payment processing solution that lets you accept payments via credit card, debit card, invoice, ACH, e-check, and digital wallet payments.
 Like QuickBooks Business Checking, it syncs payment processing data automatically with the QuickBooks accounting software.

 QuickBooks Payroll

-Users wanting to streamline payroll processing can consider QuickBooks Payroll.
-Through it, businesses can run unlimited payroll, manage tax payments, offer employee benefits, and more automatically.
+The payroll processing software QuickBooks Payroll lets you run payroll, manage tax payments, offer employee benefits, and more.

 QuickBooks Business Checking Pros & Cons